A road trip though Northern California reveals scenic parks and oceanside wonders.

 It’s tough to find a ho-hum spot in this park with an enticingly diverse landscape to explore.
 Past fragrant pines that teeter over swirling turquoise waters, cliffside trails lead to Devil’s Punchbowl, a massive, collapsed sea cave that reverberates with the crash of the waves within.
 And the aptly named Fern Canyon Trail skirts a rippling, overgrown creek that flows from an inland waterfall out to a sheltered bay spanned by a magnificent concrete arch bridge. parks.ca.gov.

 Decades of pounding surf transformed this early 20th-century coastal dump into a kaleidoscopic vision.
 Apothecary bottles, marbles, perfume stoppers, and automobile taillights have become the colorful, smooth gemstones that blanket the shore.
 The bluff-top Coastal Trail has opened up previously inaccessible areas, including an especially scenic cove with a handy staircase.
 There are also tide pools formed by lava-like slag embedded with unexpected remnants such as old spark plugs and porcelain plates. fortbragg.com.

 At an unhurried pace with an easy sway, horseback tours of the shoreline put riders in touch with the natural rhythm of the coast.
 Guides lead one-hour equestrian treks into MacKerricher State Park, clopping along a forested trail, over dunes covered with beach grass, and onto the wet sand expanse of beautiful Ten Mile Beach. horse-vacation.com.

 Photography by Garrick Ramirez; courtesy of Ricochet Ridge Ranch

-This article was first published in September 2015.
+This article was first published in September 2015 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.